hgshdt/docker-ansible/README.md

-# Docker-Ansible Test Environment
+# Dockerized Ansible Testing Environment for Playbook Development

 This repository provides a Docker-based environment to test Ansible playbooks and configurations.
 It sets up a simple Ansible control node and two target nodes using Docker and Docker Compose.

 ## Prerequisites

-Ensure you have the following versions installed on your system:
+Ensure you have Docker and Docker Compose installed on your system:

 ```bash
 $ docker -v